Lead Lab & Flight Meetings

 Here are some things you can expect from LLAB:

 - Provide first-year cadets an informative and motivational program designed to recruit, retain, and familiarize cadets with the Air Force way of life and foster leadership, followership, teamwork, and esprit de corps.

 - Provide cadets scheduled to attend field training with the mental and physical skills needed to succeed in the AFROTC field training environment.

 - Provide cadets returning from field training sufficient opportunities to demonstrate and develop the leadership and management skills needed to successfully function as an active duty officer.

 - Provide cadets to be commissioned additional opportunities to demonstrate and develop the leadership and management skills needed to successfully function as an active duty officer and to adequately prepare them to transition from the AFROTC environment to active duty.

 - The purpose of flight meetings is to teach GMC cadets how to wear their uniform, march, and proper customs and courtesies.
 This environment also allows closer interaction between the flight commanders and the cadets in that flight.

 Physical fitness is an important part of the Air Force.
 Therefore, we as future officers of the Air Force must always be fit.
 Our physical fitness program meets three times a week except for three-day weekends.
 We currently also offer afternoon PT.
-Cadets are able to choose either the morning or afternoon session depending on their class schedule and personal preference.
+We do also try an offer Thursday afternoon PT sessions when the weather is good in place of Friday morning PT sessions.
+You will receive more information regarding this once the semester starts.
+The first Physical Fitness Assessment (PFA) of the year is held about 6-8 weeks into the Fall semester.
+At that point we expect all of our cadets are able to meet the minimum physical fitness scores.
+Refer to the AFROTC site for more info regarding scores and testing.